NEONScience/NEON-Data-Skills/_posts/R/dc-spatial-vector/2015-10-26-SV03-when-vector-data-dont-line-up-CRS.md

 ## Reproject Vector Data

-Now we know our data are in different `CRS`.
-To address this, we have to modify or `reproject` the data so they are all in the **same** `CRS`.
-We can use `spTransform` function to reproject our data.
-When we reproject the data, we specify the `CRS` that we wish to transform our data to.
-This `CRS` contains the `datum`, units and other information that `R` needs to `reproject` our data.
+Now we know our data are in different CRS.
+To address this, we have to modify or **reproject** the data so they are all in the **same** CRS.
+We can use `spTransform()` function to reproject our data.
+When we reproject the data, we specify the CRS that we wish to transform our data to.
+This CRS contains the datum, units and other information that `R` needs to **reproject** our data.

-The `spTransform` function requires two inputs:
+The `spTransform()` function requires two inputs:

 1. the name of the object that you wish to transform
-2. the `CRS` that you wish to transform that object too.
-In this case we can use the `CRS` of the `State.Boundary.US` object as follows:
+2. the CRS that you wish to transform that object too.
+In this case we can use the `crs()` of the `State.Boundary.US` object as follows:
 `crs(State.Boundary.US)`

-<i class="fa fa-star"></i> **Data Tip:** `spTransform` will only work if your
+<i class="fa fa-star"></i> **Data Tip:** `spTransform()` will only work if your
-original spatial object has a `CRS` assigned to it AND if that `CRS` is the correct `CRS`!
+original spatial object has a CRS assigned to it AND if that CRS is the correct CRS!
 {: .notice}

 Next, let's reproject our point layer into the geographic - latitude and longitude `WGS84` coordinate reference system (CRS).

-    #reproject data
+    # reproject data
     point_HARV_WGS84 <- spTransform(point_HARV,
                                     crs(State.Boundary.US))

-    #what is the CRS of the new object
+    # what is the CRS of the new object
     crs(point_HARV_WGS84)

     ## CRS arguments:
     ##  +proj=longlat +datum=WGS84 +no_defs +ellps=WGS84 +towgs84=0,0,0

-    #does the extent look like decimal degrees?
+    # does the extent look like decimal degrees?
     extent(point_HARV_WGS84)

     ## class       : Extent